Ranky Tanky Builds On The Music And Culture Of Slave Descendants

 ROSS: Yeah, that's good, right.

-SINGLETON: You know, just with the lyrics on that - and actually, there are a few recordings out there of kids doing that, you know, as the game aspect.
-And the musicality from our side was taking that game and building some music around it in order to present it, you know, as the "Ranky Tanky" song that you hear on the recording.
+SINGLETON: You know, just with the lyrics on that.
+And actually, there are a few recordings out there of kids doing that, you know, as the game aspect.
+And the musicality from our side was taking that game and building some music around it in order to present it, you know, as the "Ranky Tanky" song that you hear on the recording, you know.

-GROSS: So let's hear "Ranky Tanky," the title track of the new album.
-"Ranky Tanky" is also the name of the band.
-A few of the members of the band are my guests - Clay Ross, who we'll hear singing lead vocal - he's also the guitarist - Quiana Parler, who's actually the main singer with the group, and Charlton Singleton, who's featured on trumpet and also vocals.

 (SOUNDBITE OF SONG, "RANKY TANKY")